-Several games see players demonstrate during national anthem
+NFL players protest during anthem, drawing rebuke from Trump

-Player demonstrations took place during the national anthem at several early NFL preseason games Thursday night.
+NFL players demonstrated during the national anthem at several preseason games Thursday night, protests that again drew a rebuke from President Donald Trump.

+Writing on Twitter from his New Jersey golf resort, Trump said Friday players “make a fortune doing what they love,” and those who refuse to stand “proudly” for the anthem should be suspended without pay.

+He contended “most of them are unable to define” what they’re demonstrating against.”
+Instead, he said, players should “Be happy, be cool!”

 In Philadelphia, Eagles safety Malcolm Jenkins and cornerback De’Vante Bausby raised their fists during the anthem, and defensive end Chris Long placed his arm around Jenkins’ shoulder.
 Jenkins had stopped his demonstration last December.